Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 - How to perform analytical queries on data in Snowflake, including joins between tables.
 - How to clone objects.
 - How to undo user errors using Time Travel.
-- How to create roles and users, and grant them privileges.
-- How to securely and easily share data with other accounts.